DelSquared/GraphJS/README.md

 `Graph.incidenceMatrix()`: A method that returns the incidence matrix of the graph

 `Graph.swapVertexLabel(u,v)`: A method that gives an automorphism of the graph by swapping the label of the two given vertices `u` and `v`

+## Planned Future Additions

+- A separate p5.js wrapper library to facilitate drawing and visualisation.
+Ideal for teaching.

+- Graph colouring algorithms.

+- Implement more matrix representation like the Seidel Matrix, etc.

+- Implement more Linear Algebra concepts like spectra, determinants, characteristic polynomials, etc.

+- Possible WebGL inclusion to accelerate matrix calculations.